 As of the time I’m writing this article, there are less than three weeks left until the end of the third quarter of 2021.
 Yikes!
 It.
 Is.
 Crunch time.

 Quarter-end an be a hectic time for contracts professionals on both the sales and procurement side because of the high pressure to close a high volume of contracts in a short amount of time.
 These deadlines are tied to an organization’s revenue recognition or budget spend requirements.
 So the internal business teams are extremely motivated to get contracts closed.
 However, contracts professionals still need to go through the regular contract review process before approving a contract for execution.
 So the pressure is ON.
+How can we close more contracts before quarter-end?

 Every minute you have needs to go towards closing as many contracts as possible before the clock runs out.
 So what can you do over the next three weeks to ensure that you successfully meet your quarter-end contract deadlines?
 Follow these best practices to help you close more contracts before quarter-end.